Roam Protocol: DID +VC

 Putting it all together: DID + VC/VP Authorization Process

 Below are the steps used by the Roam Protocol to connect users to the global WiFi OpenRoaming network, which creates mining opportunities for both users and router hosts.
-Mining rewards will become stakeable for Roam tokens after Roam’s TGE.
+Mining rewards can be burned for Roam tokens after Roam’s TGE.

 The overall DID-verification process whereby Roam nodes (routers) verify DID-credentials to connect users to WiFi is carried out automatically by smart contracts when the connecting device comes within range of a participating router.